klaytn/klaytn-dex-contracts/docs/dex-specification.md

 This function can only be called by the contract owner ([multisig contract](#multisignature-wallet)).

 **Note**: `StakingFactory` uses the `stakedToken`, `rewardToken`, and `startBlock` parameters to derive the pool address when the pool is deployed in `deployPool`.
 Until the `startBlock` is reached, the owner can change the start block value with `updateStartAndEndBlocks`.
-Changing the start block also leads to changing the pool address.
+Since `startBlock` is used to derive the pool address, if `startBlock` is updated, you would need to use the old `startBlock` value to derive the pool address.

 ###### Staking: `updateRewardPerBlock`